osg-htc/docs/docs/compute-element/htcondor-ce-overview.md

 HTCondor-CE is a special configuration of the HTCondor software designed to be a job gateway solution for the OSG.
 It is configured to use the [JobRouter daemon](http://research.cs.wisc.edu/htcondor/manual/v8.6/5_4HTCondor_Job.html) to delegate jobs by transforming and submitting them to the site’s batch system.

-Other benefits of running the HTCondor-CE:
+Benefits of running the HTCondor-CE:

 -   **Scalability:** HTCondor-CE is capable of supporting job workloads of large sites (see [scale testing results](https://twiki.opensciencegrid.org/bin/view/Documentation/Release3/HTCondorCEScaleTests))
 -   **Debugging tools:** HTCondor-CE offers [many tools to help troubleshoot](troubleshoot-htcondor-ce) issues with jobs